Isaac Paredes Player Props: Rays vs. Diamondbacks

-Isaac Paredes -- hitting .355 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Arizona Diamondbacks, with Zach Davies on the hill, on June 28 at 9:40 PM ET.
+On Thursday, Isaac Paredes (.567 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 3:40 PM ET.

-In his most recent appearance, he collected two extra-base hits (3-for-4 with two doubles) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-3) against the Diamondbacks.

 Isaac Paredes Game Info & Props vs. the Diamondbacks